 Equally incidentally, in painting the miserable pieces of cloth on the window sill and the armour-like metallic spikiness of the thistles on the right, I had Grünewald’s Isenheim altarpiece very much in mind.

 It was not just the unclean rags and armour that Grünewald depicted so well; I was also reminded of the Resurrection painting with Christ floating in mid-air and the unconscious guards in mid-fall.
 There is no other illumination of the tomb besides that emitted by the risen Christ.
 But ordinary daylight, which my painting has to make do with, seems equally miraculous in its own way.

 The Kitchen Window – a Study in Recession, oil 1990

 In the ‘Kitchen Window’ painting, a technical challenge was painting the brickwork.
 If I turned my head to look directly at one of the bricks, it simply did not appear in the shape required by perspective.
 Not to turn, and to see them out of the corner of the eye, on the other hand, meant I could not paint them in detail.
 This is the value of the ‘Peering Aid’ – it reveals a perspective that one doesn’t actually see, for all that the modern mind accepts it.

 However, as Gombrich says, this does not mean perspective is ‘merely a convention that does not represent the world as it looks’, it is just that ‘the ordinary results of geometric projection sometimes take us by surprise’.

 EXPERIMENTS WITH THE PEERING-AID.

 In each case I made an initial drawing onto a transparent screen (or ‘window’) using the peering-aid apparatus.
-I traced the drawing onto a canvas and continued painting from direct observation.
-A few paintings were made at night with an unchanging, artificial light.
+I then transferred the drawing onto a canvas and continued painting from direct observation.
+A few paintings were made at night with an unchanging artificial light.
 Others were done in daylight, so there was an element of change.
 Still others included window views in which foliage grew and changed in the course of the painting.